arrowhead-f/azure-iot-hub-adapter-java-spring/README.md

 #### application.properties

-Modify the properties in accordance with your needs.
+Modify the properties to fit your environment.

 Location: `src/main/resources`